VeritasSoftware/AgentFramework/README.md

-# .NET AI Agent Framework
+# Intellectus AI Agent Framework for .NET

 Library provides an `OpenAI Conversational Agent` for .NET applications.